swiftlang/swift-evolution/proposals/NNNN-generalize-async-sequence.md

 ### Adopting isolated parameters

 The `nextElement()` requirement abstracts over actor isolation using [isolated parameters](/proposals/0313-actor-isolation-control.md).
 For callers to `nextElement()` that pass an iterator value that cannot be transferred across isolation boundaries under [SE-0414: Region based isolation](/proposals/0414-region-based-isolation.md), the call is only valid if it does not cross an isolation boundary.
-Whether `nextElement()` shares the isolation of the caller depends on the isolated argument value, with generalized rules for `nonisolated` and global-actor isolation described below.

-#### Generalized `isolated` parameters

-Functions can abstract over actor isolation using `isolated` parameters.
-To enable representing a `nonisolated` context, `isolated` parameters can be made optional, where a `nil` argument value will cause the method to be dynamically `nonisolated`.

-Calling a function with an isolated parameter shares the isolation of the caller if:

-* the current context is non-isolated, the parameter type is optional, and the argument expression is `nil` or a reference to `Optional.none`;
-* the current context has an `isolated` parameter (including the implicitly-isolated `self` parameter of an actor function) and the argument expression is a reference to that parameter or a non-optional derivation of it (see below); or
-* the current context is isolated to a global actor type `T` and the argument expression is `T.shared`, where `shared` is `GlobalActor`'s protocol requirement or the concrete declaration which provides it in `T`'s conformance to `GlobalActor`.

-An expression is a non-optional derivation of an isolated parameter `param` if it is:

-* `param?` (the optional-chaining operator);
-* `param!` (the force-unwrapping operator); or
-* a reference to a _non-optional binding_ of `param`, i.e. a `let` constant initialized by a successful pattern-match which removes the optionality from `param`, such as `ref` in `if let ref = param`.

-When analyzing an argument expression in all cases above, certain non-instrumental differences in expression syntax and behavior must be ignored:

-* parentheses;
-* the effect-marking operators `try`, `try?`, `try!`, and `await`;
-* the type coercion operator as (in the cases where it doesn't perform a dynamic bridging conversion); and implicit type conversions such as promotion to `Optional` type.

-#### Calling `nextElement()` in async `for-in` loops
+Explicit callers can pass in a value of `#isolation` to use the isolation of the caller, or `nil` to evaluate `nextElement()` on the generic executor.

-Desugared async `for-in` loops will call `AsyncIteratorProtocol.nextElement()` instead of `next()` when the context has appropriate availability, and pass in an isolated argument value of type `(any Actor)?`.
-The argument value always represents the isolation of the caller so that the call does not cross an isolation boundary:
+Desugared async `for-in` loops will call `AsyncIteratorProtocol.nextElement()` instead of `next()` when the context has appropriate availability, and pass in an isolated argument value of `#isolation` of type `(any Actor)?`.
+The `#isolation` macro always expands to the isolation of the caller so that the call does not cross an isolation boundary.

-* if the caller's context is `nonisolated`, the argument value is `nil`;
-* if the caller's context is isolated to some global actor `T`, the argument value is `T.shared`;
-* if the caller's context has an isolated parameter `param`, the argument value is `param`;
-* if the caller's context captures an isolated parameter `param`, the argument value is `param`.

 ### Default implementations of `next()` and `nextElement()`